gndrmnn/nodepool/doc/source/configuration.rst

          :type: str
          :required:

+         Pool name

+      .. attr:: nodes
+         :type: list
+         :required:

+         Each entry indicates a static node and it's attributes.

+         .. attr:: name
+            :type: str
+            :required:

             The hostname or ip address of the static node.
 This must be unique across all nodes defined within the configuration file.

          .. attr:: labels
             :type: list
             :required:

             The list of labels associated with the node.

-      .. attr:: username
-         :type: str
-         :default: zuul

-         The username nodepool will use to validate it can connect to the node.

          .. attr:: timeout
             :type: int
             :default: 5

             The timeout in second before the ssh ping is considered failed.

-      .. attr:: host-key
-         :type: str

-         The ssh host key of the node.

          .. attr:: connection-type
             :type: string

             The connection type that a consumer should use when connecting to the node.

             .. value:: winrm

             .. value:: ssh

          .. attr:: connection-port
             :type: int
             :default: 22 / 5986

             The port that a consumer should use when connecting to the node.
             For most nodes this is not necessary.
 This defaults to 22 when ``connection-type`` is 'ssh' and 5986 when it is 'winrm'.

+         .. attr:: username
+            :type: str
+            :default: zuul

+            The username nodepool will use to validate it can connect to the node.

+         .. attr:: host-key
+            :type: str

+            The ssh host key of the node.

          .. attr:: max-parallel-jobs
             :type: int
             :default: 1

             The number of jobs that can run in parallel on this node.

 Kubernetes Driver